-Written by: Governor Mamarizo Nurmuratov, the Central Bank of Uzbekistan
+By Governor Mamarizo Nurmuratov, Central Bank of Uzbekistan

 Financial inclusion in its broadest sense was put on the central bank’s agenda at the end of 2017, when its priority areas were revised as part of reforms and efforts to ensure the openness of the national economy.
 Before then, efforts had been focused mainly on financing small businesses and entrepreneurships, while the issues of greater financial inclusion, consumer protection and financial literacy remained unaddressed.

 Realizing the importance of financial inclusion and its impact on the development of the financial sector and economy as a whole, the central bank identified these issues as important priorities in 2017.
 In 2019, with the adoption of the revised Law of the Republic of Uzbekistan “On the Central Bank of Uzbekistan”, they were reflected in the article on regulatory roles that provides for “measures to ensure the protection of the rights and legitimate interests of credit organization service consumers, ensuring a higher level of financial inclusion and a higher level of financial literacy among the population and business entities.”

 The financial sector and financial services in Uzbekistan are predominantly represented by banks.
 Therefore, when speaking about financial inclusion, I will be referring to activities in this sector.

 In order to ensure greater accessibility of banking services to a population of more than 33 million people, we decided to approach the issue from an efficiency point of view.
 As such, we abandoned the practice of opening large uneconomical bank branches in favor of replacing them with smaller banking service offices with reduced managerial staff and operating costs to ensure wider coverage in remote regions.

 Four hundred and fifty-seven newly-opened banking service offices have replaced 60 closed bank branches with an additional 200 such offices planned to be opened in 2020.